1,500 Seattle-area nurses participate in a city-wide strike (1976)

-Legislative activity with focus on passing laws advancing nursing practice and providing for the economic welfare of nurses #
+Advancing nursing practice and providing for the economic welfare of nurses in legislation

-The 1970s were a time of great achievement: changes in the Nurse Practice Act allowing nurses to diagnose and prescribe treatments and medication; major improvements in salaries and working conditions; the establishment of PUNCH, the political action committee of the association (now called the WSNA-PAC) — all were among the significant events of the times.
+The 1970s included great achievements and significant events, including changes in the Nurse Practice Act that allowed nurses to diagnose and prescribe treatments and medication; major improvements in salaries and working conditions; the establishment of PUNCH, the political action committee of WSNA (now WSNA PAC); and the first-ever WSNA nurses' strike.

 1970